casdoor/casdoor-website/docs/integration/spring-cloud.md

 title: Spring cloud
 ---

 [casdoor-spring-boot-example](https://github.com/casdoor/casdoor-spring-boot-example) is an example on how to use [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter) in SpringBoot project.
+This is similar in springcloud.
 We will show you the steps below.

 ## Step1.
 Deploy Casdoor